 Laurie Hofmann is a consultant, trainer, educator and public speaker.
 Laurie is the owner of LAH Consulting, LLC.
 Laurie is the Board Chair of the Utah Coalition Against Sexual Assault (UCASA).
 She sits on the Boards of the Utah Cultural Alliance (UCA), Utah Woman of the United Nations (UN) and Law Related Education (LRE).
 Laurie is on the advisory committee of the Educational Resource Development Council at the University of Utah (ERDC), the Salt Lake County Art Committee, and Friends of Contemporary Art at the Utah Museum of Fine Arts (FOCA).
 She is a mentor at Westminster College for undergraduate students whose studies focus on victim advocacy and Human Trafficking and Sexual Slavery.

 Laurie is married and lives in Salt Lake City with her two dogs and two cats.
-She loves the great outdoors, travel, movies, art, exercising and spending time with friends.
+She loves the great outdoors, traveling, movies, art, exercising and spending time with friends.

 Yolanda Francisco-Nez - Past Board Chair